The Skipwith-Roper Homecoming

 Jackson Ward is often celebrated during its height as the “Harlem of the South” and “Black Wall Street”.
 Yet, while its a community steeped in culture and rich in history – it’s a history whose multiple layers have yet to be unearthed as very little extant research focuses on the ward’s origins dating back to William Byrd’s lottery in circa 1768 for the land that would become the gerrymandered political district in circa 1871.
 This research includes the even lesser-known story of Abraham Peyton Skipwith who became the ward’s first known Black homeowner in circa 1793, as well as one of the first, if not the first Black Richmonders and|or Virginians with a fully executed will in circa 1797.

-As a result of JXN’s partnership with the Richmond-Times Dispatch and Michael Paul Williams, who recently won the Pulitzer Prize for Commentary, JXN uncovered a more holistic and honest history of the house and subsequent highway, also known as the Richmond-Petersburg Turnpike, that caused the condemnation of the property, which essentially divested its Black homeowners as the cottage transitioned to private ownership on the former plantation of the Secretary of War of the Confederate Army in a nearby county – and shepherded generations of Black families into nearby public housing facilities.
+As a result of JXN’s partnership with the Richmond-Times Dispatch and Michael Paul Williams, who recently won the Pulitzer Prize for Commentary, JXN uncovered a more holistic and honest history of the house and subsequent highway, also known as the Richmond-Petersburg Turnpike, that caused the condemnation of the property.
+The highway essentially divested Black homeowners by shepherding generations of Black families into nearby public housing facilities, to include homes like the cottage cottage which was transitioned to private ownership and dislocated to the former plantation of the Secretary of War of the Confederate Army in a nearby county.

 -

-One Saturday, April 18, 2026 from 6pm to 10pm, JXN will partner with Monticello and Chef Manny to host “Feast of Reason: An Ode to Black Culinary Arts” in tribute to the colonial culinary contributions of the Hemings Family at Monticello — whose descendants resided in Jackson Ward.
-The dinner will feature sounds by the Sam Reed Band and Dr. Naima Burrs Orchestra.
-Tickets are sold out.
+JXN also partnered with Monticello and the Black History Museum and Cultural Center of Virginia with sounds by the Sam Reed Band and Dr. Naima Burrs Orchestra to host “Feast of Reason: An Ode to Black Culinary Arts” in tribute to the colonial culinary contributions of the Hemings Family — whose descendants resided in Jackson Ward.

-On Sunday, April 19, 2026 from 1pm to 5pm, JXN will partner with Richmond Night Market to host the “JXN Open House and Black Ribbon Cutting” at The JXN Haus and Skipwith-Roper Cottage located at 303 E. Bates Street.
-The open house will feature sounds by DJ Rayvon and several Black-owned food trucks and vendors — and activations by The Well Collective and Memory Lab at the Richmond Public Library.
-Tickets are first come, first served with a capacity of 500 attendees and ride share is encouraged.
-Tickets are free and available at https://theskipwithroperhomecoming.eventbrite.com./.
+JXN concluded the homecoming weekend in partnership with Richmond Night Market to host the “JXN Open House and Black Ribbon Cutting” at The JXN Haus and Skipwith-Roper Cottage with sounds by DJ Rayvon, tabling by Black-owned food trucks, vendors and community organizations, and activations by the Elegba Folklore Society, Drums No Guns, The Well Collective and Memory Lab with the Richmond Public Library.

 Primary Artifacts